dataandai/Second-pass-analysis-for-pruned-LLMs-using-Independent-Component-Analysis/README.md

 - perplexity,
 - downstream task accuracy,
 - latency or memory impact if the sparsity pattern is hardware-supported,
-- recovery after short fine-tuning, if allowed.
+- recovery after short fine-tuning, if fine-tuning is allowed.

-The key claim to test is:
+The first key claim to test is:

 ```math
 \Delta \mathrm{PPL}_{\mathrm{ICA}}